If you are an avid gamer, you may know the value of having a mic during an online match.

-There are various ways to stop your mic from echoing on Xbox one.
-Firstly it is required for us to cross-check all the pre-reluctance that may cause issues and result in echo sound from the mic.
+There are various ways to stop your mic from echoing on Xbox One.
+Firstly, we must cross-check all the pre-reluctance that may cause issues and result in an echo sound from the mic.

 - Check your headset quality and ensure your equipment doesn’t have any faults.